The M.Ed. in Elementary Education is:

 To prepare for licensure in elementary education, teacher candidates must first complete six core seminar and field experience courses in elementary education, two concentration course in elementary curriculum, instruction, and assessment, and the capstone teaching internship courses, for a total of 33 credit hours.

-To complete the degree requirements for the Master of Education in Secondary Education, students must also take 12 credit hours of clinical practice (student teaching) coursework for a total of 45 credit hours.
+To complete the degree requirements for the Master of Education in Elementary Education, students must also take 12 credit hours of clinical practice (student teaching) coursework for a total of 45 credit hours.